Sinuslabs/.github/profile/README.md

 ### Open Source ![](https://img.shields.io/badge/%E2%9D%A4%EF%B8%8F-green)

 We value, support and believe  in Open Source Software.
-All tools released are following th GPLv3 License.
+All tools released are following the GPLv3 License.
 All the tools and infrastructure we are using is open source.
 We upstream as much as possible.

 ### Products